R) Provisions

 The Company’s exposure to price risk arises from investments held and classified in the balance sheet either as fair value through other comprehensive income or at fair value through profit or loss.
 To manage the price risk arising from investments, the Company diversifies its portfolio of assets.

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to our Company.
-Our Company is only dealing with government authorities which results in mitigating the risk of financial loss from defaults.
-Financial instruments that are subject to concentration of credit risk, principally consist of balance with banks, investments in bonds, trade receivables and loans and advances.
+Our Company is majorly dealing with government authorities which results in mitigating the risk of financial loss from defaults.
+Financial instruments that are subject to concentration of credit risk, principally consist of balance with banks, trade receivables and loans and advances.
 Financial assets are written off when there is no reasonable expectation of recovery.
 Our Company measures the expected credit loss of trade receivables based on historical trend, industry practices and the business environment in which we operate.
-Loss rates are based on actual credit loss experience and
+Loss rates are based on actual credit loss experience and past trends.

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 An impairment analysis is performed at each reporting date on an individual basis for major customers.
-The Company assesses the credit quality of the counterparties, taking into account their financial position past experience and other factors.
+The Company assesses the credit quality of the counterparties, taking into account their financial position, past experience and other factors.
 The management believes that no further provision is necessary in respect of trade receivables based on historical trends of these customers.
-The customers of the company being Goverment and Government-Controlled Entities undertakings which owns the company s on an average 70% to 75% of the total debtors.
+The customers of the company being Government and Government- Controlled Entities undertakings which owns the company's on an average 65% to 70% of the total debtors.

 Also, an impairment analysis is performed at each reporting date on an individual basis for the other receivables of the company.
-The Company pstnMishps an allowance for imDairment that represents its expected credit losses in respect of other receivables.
+The Company establishes an allowance for impairment that represents its expected credit losses in respect of other receivables.

 44 Disclosure pursuant to Ind AS 116 - "Leases"